 This is why it’s so important to be at the top of Google and paid search engine ads are definitely a good way to go.

 Earlier I mentioned ‘fluff’ metrics.
 A fluff metric is any statistic that looks good or is up month-over-month but doesn’t mean anything in terms of your bottom line.
-These would be like page likes, website visits, pages per session, etc.
+These would be like average session duration, bounce rate, pages per session, etc.

-Metrics we want to optimize for are conversion rates, click-through rates, goals, time on site, etc. These are actionable metrics that tell us a lot more about what our traffic is doing as well as how many of them are turning into leads.
+Metrics we want to optimize for are conversion rates, goal completions, etc. These are actionable metrics that tell us a lot more about what our traffic is doing as well as how many of them are turning into leads.

 8) Customer Behavior Tracking

 One of the biggest things you can’t do effectively with social media is to track the behavior of your customer when they’re on your page.
 Yes, you can tell common interests and demographics as well as engagements they’ve taken, but you can’t tell how they interact with your brand, like the number of photos they’ve viewed or how long they were on your page.

 You can’t tell that they checked out your social profile for 17 seconds and then left without taking an action.